 It can be difficult to make the decision to get marriage help.
 Admitting out loud to yourself, to your partner, and to another individual that things are not as they should be takes it out of your head where it’s been living and into the real world.
 That can be a very scary experience.
-Counselling or Marriage Counselling app in India under the umbrella term ‘talking therapies’.
+Counselling or Marriage Counselling app under the umbrella term ‘talking therapies’.
 The Marriage Counselor allows the couple to discuss their problems and any difficult feelings they encounter in a safe, confidential environment.
 The term can mean different things to different people, but in general it is a process people speak their psychologist for relationship advice.
 This is when they want to change something in their lives or simply explore their thoughts and feelings in more depth.
 At Aurum Wellness marriage counselling app in is conducted with couples in individual and joint sessions in order to resolve marriage and relationship problems.
 So try this instead.
 Consider how happy you are with your marriage right now.
 Now, most of us fall into one of three categories when it comes to our marriage:

 - things are bad.
 We’re thinking about divorce, maybe there has been an affair or some other betrayal, and overall our marriage is a source of pain and / or dissatisfaction.

 - things aren’t that great but we believe things can get better.
 We’re going through a tough time, or there’s a persistent issue in our marriage that causes grief and yet we haven’t done anything to solve it.
 We still love each other.

 - things are good, great even.
 Our marriage is a constant source of happiness and satisfaction in our life.

 Following couples get most benefit from marriage counselling:

 - couples who have less traditional roles in their relationship

 - couples who are willing to examine how they are contributing to the problem